-Laser lipoplasty, also known as laser lipolysis and laser liposuction
+Laser lipoplasty, also known as laser lipolysis and

 , is among the most sought-after plastic surgery procedures in the United States.